-The original recipe seems to have called for pecans instead of walnuts, which we find today on most recipes.
-I wonder why the change, but I have recipes that I’ve note on the recipe, walnuts or pecans only; for whatever reason, different nuts taste better than others in certain recipes.
+The original recipe seems to have called for pecans instead of walnuts, which we find today in most recipes.
+I wonder why the change, but I have recipes that I’ve noted in the recipe, walnuts or pecans only; for whatever reason, different nuts taste better than others in certain recipes.
 In my Butter Ball cookie recipe, pecans give the better taste to me.
 I’ve tasted ones with walnuts and they just don’t have as good a taste, well in my opinion.
 Just like in my Cherry Wink recipe, it’s the walnut that gives a better taste than pecans – so go figure!
 The recipe above that was in the book my mother-in-law had only listed nuts – I guess they were allowing the baker to decide on their choice.
-After making them with walnuts one year because I only had nuts written on my recipe, forgetting which nut….I quickly crossed off nuts and wrote “use walnuts only.”
+After making them with walnuts one year because I only had nuts written in my recipe, forgetting which nut….I quickly crossed off nuts and wrote: “use walnuts only.”

 Besides the change of pecans to just “nuts” in later recipes, they also changed shortening to now butter/margarine.
 I do have a few older recipes that I still use the original shortening in and I just might have to remake this one with shortening to see if I taste a difference.

 But whatever nut you choose to use, just be forewarned, these cookies will quickly disappear in the “wink” of an eye!
 Stay tuned for more recipes as we head into the holidays…..
 Feel free to share yours with me in the comments below.